Book of Mormon Nuggets

 Regardless of the plural possibilities, one thing is clear: the Book of Mormon account is highly plausible, and offers details consistent with modern scholarship in ways that seem to make Joseph Smith either a miraculously lucky guesser, or a miraculously blessed prophet who translated a genuine ancient record with the power of God.

 2004 Update: Apparent Discovery of the Seal of Mulek, the Son of the KingRecently, an ancient seal was discovered in Jerusalmen bearing the title, "Malkiyahu the son of the king."
 This may very well be a seal from the Mulek, the son of King Zedekiah.
 This is entirely plausible based on what we know of ancient Israel and the information in the Book of Mormon and the Bible.
-Details of this discovery are provided by Jeffrey R. Chadwick, "Has the Seal of Mulek Been Found?," Journal of Book of Mormon Studies, Vol. 12, No. 2, 2003, pp. 72-83, provided by the Maxwell Institute.
+Details of this discovery are provided by Jeffrey R. Chadwick, "Has the Seal of Mulek Been Found?," Journal of Book of Mormon Studies, Vol. 12, No. 2, 2003, pp. 72-83.

 Though the entire article should be read carefully to appreciate the possible significance of the find, here are the concluding remarks of Chadwick: